opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part1.rst

 .. rst-class:: block-step

-    2 _ Click on the + New page button, to create a new content page.
+    2 + Click on the :tutorial-keycap:`+ New page button`, to create a new content page.

 .. rst-class:: img-hide